 - (a) The two riders shall be positioned to start on the inside of the track diametrically opposite each other.
-If the track has an integral number of half-laps to the kilometer, the start will be at the red lines in the center of the straights. - (b) The start shall be by gunshot or countdown clock.
+If the track has an integral number of half-laps to the kilometer, the start will be at the red lines in the center of the straights. - (b) The start shall be by countdown.
 The starter and assistant starter shall be in the center of the track.
-The rider shall be held by starting blocks or an official at the start and shall be neither restrained nor pushed.
+The riders shall be held by starting blocks or an official at the start and shall be neither restrained nor pushed.
 If held by officials, the same two officials shall hold all riders except in the case of unavoidable circumstance.
 The referees located at each starting point shall insure that all riders start in exactly the same manner, with the front part of their front wheel directly over the starting line and the bicycle not pointed up or down the track.
-The officials shall indicate when the rider is ready for the start with a single raised flag. - (c) A false start shall be called by the starter within the first 30 meters should either rider move forward before the gun is fired or if either rider is pushed. - (d) Each rider is allowed only one reride for false starts or mishaps.
+The officials shall indicate when the rider is ready for the start with a single raised flag.
+A red flag shall be used for the homestraight and a green flag for the backstraight. - (c) A false start shall be called by the starter should either rider move forward before the gun is fired or if either rider is pushed.

+(d) Each rider is allowed only one reride for false starts or mishaps.
 Therefore, a rider is entitled to only two starts in any given round.